Poofjunior/website/projects/canbus_device/2013-05-10-canbus_device.md

 ![](/projects/canbus_device/pics/four_planes_messy.jpg){: .center-image}

-It's messy, but if you look closelly, you can make out the edges of the rectangular pool (red) that the robot was submerged in when it made these scans.
+It's messy, but if you look closely, you can make out the edges of the rectangular pool (red) that the robot was submerged in when it made these scans.
 Mission accomplished... for now.